 Twitter Algorithm Update

 This change has been in the talks for some time now.
 Twitter is switching over to an algorithm feed as well – which seems to be a trend for most social networks now.
-The micro-blogging platforms claims that it doesn’t want its users to miss out on important Tweets.
+The micro-blogging platforms claim that it doesn’t want its users to miss out on important Tweets.
 Many people have already complained about this change but you can expect to see it any day now.

 To stay up to date on all the social media happenings.
 Make sure you are following us on social media.